-We distribute our products to approximately 300 grocery store chains, which sell $FAGE^{\circledast}$ products in approximately 50,000 of their stores in 32 countries, primarily in the United States and throughout Europe.
+We distribute our products to approximately 300 grocery store chains, which sell $FAGE^{\otimes}$ products in approximately 50,000 of their stores in 31 countries, primarily in the United States and throughout Europe.
 We also sell our products to bakeries, confectionaries, dairy stores and other smaller convenience stores.
-No single customer accounted for more than 6.5% of our sales in 2020.
-We believe that the wide availability of our products enhances our strong brand image, which further assists in maintaining consumer demand for $FAGE^{\circledast}$ products.
+No single customer accounted for more than 5.5% of our sales in 2021.
+We believe that the wide availability of our products enhances our strong brand image, which further assists in maintaining consumer demand for $FAGE^{\otimes}$ products.